CS-5004-Final-Project-LLW/MyArty/README.md

 ![](UML/Instructions_Welcome.jpg)
 * Users reach a welcome page that attracts their attention and get information to make sure users know what they are expected to do during the game.

 ![](UML/Instructions_PlayPage.jpg)
-* Gaming page involves the objects and elements virtually.
+* Gaming page involves the objects and elements virtually;
 * You can click the restart button in the upper left corner to reset the game if necessary.

 ![](UML/Instructions_Cannon.jpg)
-* Move your mouse to adjust the shooting angle (0-90°).
+* Move your mouse to adjust the shooting angle (0-90°);
 * Each round, you get random locations of the apple cannon and target piggy.

 ![](UML/Instructions_Bullet.jpg)
-* Slide the power bar to adjust the shooting power(0 to 100) of the apple cannon；
+* Slide the power bar to adjust the shooting power(0 to 100) of the apple cannon;
 * Be aware of the random wind direction and amount of wind resistance each round;
-* Click around the apple cannon to shoot;
+* Click around the apple cannon to shoot.

 ![](UML/Instructions_Target.jpg)
 * The piggy falls down when you have shot an apple bullet at it, and randomly appears on the next turn;
-* You only have 5 lives, once you hit the piggy 4 times  you can retrieve a quarter of life back;
+* You only have 5 lives.
+Once you hit the piggy 4 times you can retrieve a life back;
 * Game over if there is no life left;
 * Highest score record will be saved in the system.
 Try to beat it!